-- 6. It is recommended that: - (a) The outturn 2016/17 Prudential Indicators within this report and those in Appendix 1 be noted. - (b) The Treasury Management Annual Report for 2016/17 be noted. - (c) This report to be forwarded to Council, in order for the 2016/17 Prudential Indicators to be noted.
+- 6. It is recommended that: - (a) The outturn 2016/17 Prudential Indicators within this report and those in Appendix 1 be noted. - (b) The Treasury Management Annual Report for 2016/17 be noted.

 Reasons

 - 7. The recommendations are supported by the following reasons: - (a) In order to comply with the Prudential Code for Capital Finance in Local Authorities. - (b) To inform members of the Performance of the Treasury Management function. - (c) To comply with the requirements of the Local Government Act 2003.